ElinorCohen/Attack-Detection-Full-Stack/README.md

 | Database   | MongoDB Atlas                    |
 | Crawling   | Python, Selenium                 |
 | Dev Tools  | Visual Studio Code               |

+---

+## 👨‍💻 Authors

+- Shon Khundiashvili
+- Elinor Cohen

+> ⚠️ **Disclaimer**: This system is designed for **educational and training purposes only**.
+> It contains intentionally vulnerable components (e.g., MD5 hashing) to demonstrate common security threats.
+> **Do not deploy this system in production environments without implementing proper security measures.**